MCKENZIE RIVER TRAIL

 Did you know that Oregon has a Niagra Falls?
 We do and it is gorgeous!

-We decided to take a trip to the famous named falls and see what all the fuss was about and let me tell you, it was worth it!
+We decided to take a trip to the famously named falls and see what all the fuss was about and let me tell you, it was worth it!

 Niagara Falls Trail is located outside of Beaver, which is near Tillamook.
 This trail is two miles in and back.
 A relatively easy hike (some elevation change), you get the opportunity to view two beautiful falls in less than an hour’s hike!